MadeInBasel/madeinbasel.github.io/README.md

 ### Appear

-Want to be represented as a basel-based web-project or web-company?
+Want to be represented as a Basel based web-project or web-company?
 Go ahead, and add your logo to the website:

 - Fork this project
 - Add your logo file (png, svg) to `/img/partner/<your-logo>`